 Each year (or so), AIGA Chicago presents awards that, together, celebrate the achievements of local individuals and organizations in advancing the profession, culture and impact of design in the greater Chicago area.

-The nomination process is open to the public to ensure an appropriate array of nominees, and a nominating committee—made up of AIGA Chicago representatives that include the current chapter President, current Director of Operations, current Membership Chair, a past board member, an advisory board member and a member at large—make the final call on which nominees will be named recipients.
+The nomination process is open to the public to ensure an appropriate array of nominees, and a nominating committee—made up of AIGA Chicago representatives that include the current chapter Presidents, current board members and past board members, and several members at large—make the final call on which nominees will be named recipients.
 Awards are not necessarily given each year, but rather are conferred at the discretion of the nominating committee.

 The Fellow Award program is a means of recognizing mature designers who have made a significant contribution to raising the standards of excellence in practice and conduct within the Chicago design community and within AIGA Chicago.
 The areas of education, writing, leadership and reputation, as well as the practice of design are given equal consideration in measuring significance.
 Chapter Fellows are listed at AIGA.org and honored at the AIGA Awards, held each year in New York.